In this article, I’ll fill you in on which oils on the market are ideal for hair extensions.

 - Texture: Very thick and heavy

 This castor oil is really best for hair extensions that need some serious TLC or for sets of hair you’ve had for a year or more that need some routine help in the moisture department.
 It’s best to apply this oil at night and rinse it out the following morning, styling to your preference.

-Guide to Buying Hair Oil
+What to Consider When Buying Hair Extension Oil

 It’s important to keep a few things in mind when browsing for high-quality hair oil for your extensions.
 Here are a few things to consider when shopping.